RAK5146 WisLink LPWAN Concentrator Quick Start Guide

 Boot

-Power the Raspberry Pi via the Micro USB port (Pi3) / USB type-C port (Pi4).
-As this is going to be the first time to boot the OS it might take a couple of minutes before everything is set up, so be patient.
+Power the Raspberry Pi using the Micro USB port (Pi3) or the USB Type-C port (Pi4).
+As this is the first time booting the OS, it may take a few minutes for everything to set up.

 It is recommended to use at least a 2.5 A (for Raspberry Pi 3B+) or a 3 A (for Raspberry Pi 4) power supply.